jantman/blog/content/2009/02/vyatta-initial-impressions.md

 When planning this upgrade, I think I looked at every open source router package out there, as well as some of the lower-end or older Cisco models.
-I'm currently running [IPcop][], which does everything I need except it doesn't handle multiple WAN IPs, and all configuration is via a web interface - which means every time I want to make a change remotely (and during the week I'm not home) I have to forward HTTPS over SSH.
+I'm currently running [IPcop](http://www.ipcop.org/), which does everything I need except it doesn't handle multiple WAN IPs, and all configuration is via a web interface - which means every time I want to make a change remotely (and during the week I'm not home) I have to forward HTTPS over SSH.
 After doing an extensive feature comparison, I ended up narrowing it down to a relative newcomer - Vyatta.
 Though I don't know how much of it is marketing hype, they are targeted squarely at Cisco, and provide relatively enterprise-level features; a JunOS-based CLI, BGP, OSPF, and all of the other important stuff.

 Yesterday I attempted an install of Vyatta CE 5 Beta on one of the DL360G2's.
 The only real problem that I found was the install script